 In addition to the other benefits previously mentioned, 529 plans are flexible.
 You’re allowed to change your 529 plan investment options twice a year, and you can rollover your money into another 529 plan once every 12 months.
 Another benefit to keep in mind is that there’s no federal limit on the number of changes you can make if you replace the account beneficiary with another qualified family member at the time you make the change.

 You can use a 529 plan to pay for tuition to undergraduate school, graduate school, a trade or technical school, and even some golf schools and culinary schools.
 In addition, even some accredited schools abroad might qualify.
 If you wish to pay your college expenses such as books, room and board, computers, and fees, you can do so by using your savings from your 529 plan.

 Keep in mind, that once you invest in the account, the money can only be used for educational purposes.
 Unfortunately, withdrawing money for anything else will impose penalties and fees on your saved money.
-Pre-college expenses such as application fees and campus visits are not considered “college expenses”, so such expense will also impose penalties and fees.
+Pre-college expenses such as application fees and campus visits are not considered “college expenses”, so such expenses will also impose penalties and fees.
 To avoid misunderstanding what falls under the “college expenses” umbrella, contact your school’s financial aid office and ask about their cost of attendance and what’s included in it.